 It’s made of flour, yeast, salt and olive oil.
 Because yeast is used, you need to proof the dough before you actually bake it.

-Now I made sea salt rosemary focaccia but you can use all sorts of toppings like bacon, garlic, olives (Try Focaccia Bread with Olives and Thyme).
+Now I made sea salt rosemary focaccia but you can use all sorts of toppings like bacon, garlic, olives (Try Focaccia Bread with Olives).

 Can you eat focaccia cold?

 Yes, you can but I recommend eating it while still warm or as fresh as possible as it goes stale very quickly.

 Its texture will change rapidly overnight from soft and fluffy to hard so again, the fresher the tastier!

 You can also cut it in half and fill with ham, salami, cheese, … and make a sandwich.

 How to make rosemary focaccia with sea salt

 For the full recipe, please see the recipe card below this post.